superpermutators/superperm/FastDCM/README.md

 Building under Windows is still experimental.
 You will probably need to download an SDK (software development kit) that offers support for the `OpenCL` protocol from the manufacturer of your GPU, such as NVidia or AMD, which will contain the libraries and header files that your compiler needs to build the program.

+For example, one user was able to successfully build and run `FastDCM` on a Windows machine (Win10, i7-8700K w/ UHD Graphics 630, GTX 1070) by downloading and installing [NVidia's current CUDA libraries](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html), then using the following compilation flags:

+`gcc -I"C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v10.1\include" FastDCM.c C:\Windows\System32\OpenCL.dll -o FastDCM.exe`

+and then running the program using `gpuName "GeForce"` to select the GTX 1070 instead of the integrated graphics.

 ## Running